Happy daughter@drewcolins

 4

-Session times displayed in CET
+Session times displayed in CEST

 #